-The Irvine Recovery Plan Grant Review Subcommittee consists of two members each from the CS Commission and DEI Committee, and one City staff member, and one City staff person.
+The Irvine Recovery Plan Grant Review Subcommittee consists of two members each from the Community Services Commission and Diversity, Equity & Inclusionary Committee, and one City staff.
 The Irvine Recovery Plan Grant Review Subcommittee is scheduled to meet twice.
-The first meeting is scheduled for Wednesday, September 14 at 4 p.m., and the second meeting is scheduled for Thursday, September 29 at 5:30 p.m. in the City Council Chamber at the Irvine Civic Center located at One Civic Center Plaza.
+The first meeting was held Wednesday, September 14 at 4 p.m., and the second meeting is scheduled for Thursday, September 29 at 5:30 p.m. in the City Council Chamber at the Irvine Civic Center located at One Civic Center Plaza.
 Meeting agendas can be located on the City website at cityofirvine.org/IRP.